JanssenProject/jans/docs/admin/developer/agama/index.md

 Note the engine itself does not implement an authentication protocol.
 It only offers a safe way for short-lived web journeys to materialize.
 Hence, another piece is required to put flows in the context of a standard authorization framework like OpenId Connect.
 This where the "_bridge_" pitches in.

 The "bridge" is a regular jython script that temporarily hands control to the engine and receives control back once the agama flow has finished.
-This script is in charge of doing the actual user authentication and leads to the completion of the process by taking the user's browser to a predetermined URL (the so-called `redirect_uri` where an access token or a code can be obtained.
+This script is in charge of doing the actual user authentication and leads to the completion of the process by taking the user's browser to a predetermined URL - the so-called `redirect_uri` where an access token or a code can be obtained.

 Account that by default, the engine is disabled in the authentication server.
 The [quick start](./quick-start.md) page explains how to enable it.